carbon-language/carbon-lang/llvm/docs/LangRef.rst

 """"""""""

 The value produced is the floating-point sum of the two operands.
-This instruction is assumed to execute in the default :ref`floating-point environment <_floatenv>`.
+This instruction is assumed to execute in the default :ref:`floating-point environment <floatenv>`.
 This instruction can also take any number of :ref:`fast-math flags <fastmath>`, which are optimization hints to enable otherwise unsafe floating-point optimizations: